-Employment agree ments Name: Harry Thomas Hall, IV (I.V.
-Hall) CTitle: Managing Director and Chief Executive Officer (CEO) ODetails: Ongoing service agreement.
-SO If the Company terminates I.V's employment without Cause or I.V. resigns other than for Good Reason, 90 days' notice must be provided.
-D If I.V. resigns for Good Reason, the Company must continue to pay I.V. for 6 months from the termination date; up to 6 months of COBRA 1 reimbursement; pro rata STI for current year na payable in a single cash lump sum on the date the STI otherwise would have been paid; earned and unpaid STI for the previous year; and accelerated vesting of outstanding service- based equity grants and continued eligibility for vesting of performance-based equity grants 0 (in each case on a pro rata basis).
-S The Company can terminate immediately for Cause. Ð I.V. is entitled to participate in the Company's short and long-term incentive plans. or p I.V.'s services agreement contains standard provisions regarding duties, leave entitlements, confidentiality, intellectual property, non-competition and non-solicitation restrictions.
-COBRA is a US law th period of time after term at allows former employees to elect to remain as participants in their former employer's group health insurance plan for a limited ination of employment
+Name: Harry Thomas Hall, IV (I.V.
+Hall) Title: Managing Director and Chief Executive Officer (CEO) O Details: Ongoing service agreement. Ð If the Company terminates I.V's employment without Cause or I.V. resigns other than for Good Reason, 90 days' notice must be provided. nal us If I.V. resigns for Good Reason, the Company must continue to pay I.V. for 6 months from the termination date; up to 6 months of COBRA reimbursement; pro rata STI for current year payable in a single cash lump sum on the date the STI otherwise would have been paid; earned and unpaid STI for the previous year; and accelerated vesting of outstanding service-based equity grants and continued eligibility for vesting of performance-based equity grants (in each case on a pro rata basis).
+0 The Company can terminate immediately for Cause. Š I.V. is entitled to participate in the Company's short and long-term incentive plans.
+I.V.'s services agreement contains standard provisions regarding duties, leave entitlements, confidentiality, intellectual property, non-competition and non-solicitation restrictions. or p at allows former employees to elect to remain as participants in their former employer's group a limited period of time after termination of employment Ľ Name: Marc Zimmerman Title: Chief Financial Officer (CFO) • Details: Ongoing service agreement.
+Marc's employment may be terminated by either party at any time and for any reason on 60 days' notice.
+If Marc resigns, the Company may unilaterally accelerate the date of termination.
+Marc is entitled to participate in the Company's short and long-term incentive plans.
+Marc's services agreement contains standard provisions regarding duties, leave entitlements, confidentiality, intellectual property, and non-competition and non-solicitation restrictions.